 Moneysmart has prepared some helpful information about investing and tax, which you will find useful here.

-capital gains — when you sell an investment resulting in a gain, or loss.
+You sell your shares resulting in a gain or loss.

 It is important to keep records of your investment in shares, to help you at tax time.
 In particular, keep a record of: